Skip to content

 On 17 October 2022 the new Chancellor, Jeremy Hunt, reduced the length of the EPG scheme saying that it would run until April 2023 and not the originally proposed 'two years'.
 On 17 November the Chancellor said that the EPG would be extended from 1 April 2023 for a further 12 months but the level would be raised to an average of £3,000.

-On 15 March 2023 the government announced that the EPG will remain at £2,500 for a further three months.
+On 15 March 2023 the government announced that the EPG would remain at £2,500 for a further three months.

 Standard variable tariff (SVT) customers